 Systems for liquidation of transaction and clearing are often less well organised than they are in developed markets.
-This results in a risk that the liquidation or clearing of transactions are delayed an investment company with variable share capital governed by Luxembourg law or cancelled.
+This results in a risk that the liquidation or clearing of transactions are delayed or cancelled.
 Market practices may require payment on transactions to be made prior to receipt of acquired transferable securities or other instruments or the delivery of traded transferable securities or other instruments to be made prior to receipt of payment.
 In these circumstances, the default of the counterparty through which the transaction is executed or liquidated may bring about losses for the sub-fund investing in these markets.